bene-ges/nemo_compatible/README.md

 # nemo_compatible
-useful things that work with nemo library
+Useful things that work with NVIDIA NeMo library